 In order for our firm to best serve you, the more information you have about your accident and injury, the better.
 Each of these steps will help you to preserve your possible claim.

 What Damages Could I Receive in a Slip and Fall Accident?

 The damages that an individual may receive after a slip and fall accident vary.
 If a property owner had a duty to protect you from dangerous conditions and is found to have been negligent in carrying out that protection, then you have a right to damages.
 Those damages may include pain and suffering, medical expenses, and lost wages.
 Furthermore, you should be able to receive compensation for any and all reasonable expenses you have paid as a result of the accident.
 Future expenses, which include medical transportation and future lost wages as a result of the accident, will also be included within this calculation.

-For more information on the possibility of receiving damages for your slip and fall injury, you need to contact the Law Practice of Ken Kieklak today.
+For more information on the possibility of receiving damages for your slip and fall injury, you need to contact our Crawford County slip and fall lawyers at the Law Practice of Ken Kieklak today.

 Your Family Needs Knowledgeable and Skilled Representation

 If your wife, husband, mother, father, son or daughter was involved in a slip and fall accident, contact our law firm immediately.
 Slip and fall accidents can be extremely serious, and may result in costly medical bills and time away from work.
 In order to help mitigate these problems, you need representation that will protect your family’s rights.

 For more than 20 years, Fayetteville AR personal injury lawyer Ken Kieklak has stood-up for Arkansas families who have suffered the loss of a loved one.
 For your free and confidential consultation, contact an Arkansas personal injury lawyer of the Law Practice of Ken Kieklak by calling (479) 316-0438 or contact us online today.